pramnora/qb64/cryptography/ascii/README.md

 to be received by another computer that happens to be located on the other side of the world;
 providing that message text was being sent as **ASCII** text encoded;
 and, also, the receiving computer application understands how to read/interpret **ASCII** codes;
-then, there should be no problems at all when communicating computer to computer.
+then, there should be no problems at all when communicating 'computer to computer'.

 -----